WPI-CS3733-2024D/team-agilecodesters/documents/DesignDocument.md

 Explain how you plan to build the user interfaces and mention the frameworks/libraries you plan to use (e.g., Bootstrap).

+We plan to implement Bootstrap to do most, if not, all of the styling in this project.
+Bootstrap is very quick to style webpages with and ensures all styling is clean and consistent throughout the entirety of the project.
+Similarly, we will be using WTForms to create simple forms to gather and handle user input on our website.
+We will also use the Moment library to easily format dates and times we encounter in this project.
+We will make use of Flask Login in our program to handle authentication of users.
+Lastly, we will be using Werkzeug's security library to handle password hashing for easy and safe storage of login credentials.

 Provide a list of the page templates you plan to create and supplement your description with UI sketches or screenshots.
 Make sure to mention which user-stories in your “Requirements and Use Cases" document will utilize these interfaces for user interaction.

 # 3. References